eager-dev/eagerx/docs/guide/developer_guide/graph/graph.rst

 .. note::
-  An :mod:`~eagerx.core.entities.Object` can be created using the :func:`~eagerx.core.entities.make` method.
+  An :class:`~eagerx.core.entities.Object` can be created using the :func:`~eagerx.core.entities.make` method.
-  Note that in order to be able to make the *Pendulum* :mod:`~eagerx.core.entities.Object`, we need to import it: *import eagerx_dcsc_setups.pendulum*.
+  Note that in order to be able to make the *Pendulum* :class:`~eagerx.core.entities.Object`, we need to import it: *import eagerx_dcsc_setups.pendulum*.
-  This also holds for creating a :mod:`~eagerx.core.entities.Node` using :func:`~eagerx.core.entities.Node.make` method: *import eagerx.nodes  # Registers butterworth_filter*.
+  This also holds for creating a :class:`~eagerx.core.entities.Node` using :func:`~eagerx.core.entities.Node.make` method: *import eagerx.nodes  # Registers butterworth_filter*.
   Furthermore, note that we first call the :func:`~eagerx.initialize` function.
   This starts a roscore and allows to initialize the communication pipelines.
-  Also can be seen here that nodes and objects can be added to the :mod:`~eagerx.core.graph.Graph` using the :func:`~eagerx.core.graph.Graph.add` method.
+  Also can be seen here that nodes and objects can be added to the :class:`~eagerx.core.graph.Graph` using the :func:`~eagerx.core.graph.Graph.add` method.
-  Furthermore, nodes and objects can be connected using the :mod:`~eagerx.core.graph.connect` method.
+  Furthermore, nodes and objects can be connected using the :class:`~eagerx.core.graph.connect` method.
   For this method it is worth mentioning that if the *action* or *observation* argument is specified, the agent's action or obeservation space will be extended with that action or observation.
-  The appropriate agent's `action and observation spaces <https://gym.openai.com/docs/#spaces>`_ can be created if a :mod:`~eagerx.core.entities.SpaceConverter` is defined for the connected :attr:`~eagerx.core.specs.ObjectSpec.actuators`, :attr:`~eagerx.core.specs.ObjectSpec.sensors`, :attr:`~eagerx.core.specs.NodeSpec.inputs` or :attr:`~eagerx.core.specs.ObjectSpec.outputs`.
+  The appropriate agent's `action and observation spaces <https://gym.openai.com/docs/#spaces>`_ can be created if a :class:`~eagerx.core.entities.SpaceConverter` is defined for the connected :attr:`~eagerx.core.specs.ObjectSpec.actuators`, :attr:`~eagerx.core.specs.ObjectSpec.sensors`, :attr:`~eagerx.core.specs.NodeSpec.inputs` or :attr:`~eagerx.core.specs.ObjectSpec.outputs`.

 GUI
 ###

-Having created the :mod:`~eagerx.core.graph.Graph`, we can inspect it using the `GUI <https://github.com/eager-dev/eagerx_gui>`_.
+Having created the :class:`~eagerx.core.graph.Graph`, we can inspect it using the `GUI <https://github.com/eager-dev/eagerx_gui>`_.
 Note that we need to install it first if you haven't done so yet:

 .. code-block:: console